Amaru6/PostgreSQL-para-el-analisis-de-datos/README.md

 # PostgreSQL-para-el-analisis-de-datos

-I've been reading the book "SQL for Data Scientists" for a while so I thought it would be a nice idea to record my progress on this repository.
+I've been reading the book "SQL for Data Scientists" and "Practical SQL" for a while so I thought it would be a nice idea to save my progress on this repository.